scalapb/ScalaPB/docs/src/main/markdown/validation.md

 ### Field transformations

-if you want all positive integers to be typemapped to a Scala class called `PositiveInt` you can create a proto file with the following content:
+If you want all positive integers to be typemapped to a Scala class called `PositiveInt` you can create a proto file with the following content:

 ```protobuf
 syntax = "proto2";